 “Well, you didn’t have much opportunity to share your thoughts in there,” she says, gesturing back toward the library.
 “There’s still time.”

 “Ah yes.
 True.
-I still have a full day to say the wrong things.”
+I still have a full day ahead of saying the wrong things.”

 Her brows scrunch together for a moment, and I think she seems worried, but then the look disappears.
 “Well, since we are giving each other the benefit of the doubt, I suppose we’ll have plenty to talk about today.
-Maybe this won’t be totally boring.”
+Maybe this day won’t be totally boring after-all.”

 “You know, no one has ever told me they were worried about ‘being bored’ because they’re spending time with me.”